 (5) When a consumer requires vehicle modifications due to an unforeseen need not addressed above and not covered in the vehicle modification consumer agreement form upon approval of the BVR or BSVI area manager.

 (F) The consumer must apply for all applicable mobility rebates.
-If a consumer receives a rebate from an original equipment manufacturer because of modifications made to a vehicle, that rebate shall be returned to RSC to defray the costs of the modifications.
+If a consumer receives a rebate from an original equipment manufacturer because of modifications made to a vehicle, that rebate shall be returned to OOD to defray the costs of the modifications.